wch/harbor/README.md

 #>   Host:     <localhost>

 # Automatically remove the container when finished
-docker_run(localhost(), "ubuntu", "echo foo", rm = TRUE)
+docker_run(localhost, "ubuntu", "echo foo", rm = TRUE)

 # Run a command with Rscript, using the rocker/r-base image.
 # Arguments can be in a char vector.
-docker_run(localhost(), "rocker/r-base", c("Rscript", "-e", '"sum(1:10)"'), rm = TRUE)
+docker_run(localhost, "rocker/r-base", c("Rscript", "-e", '"sum(1:10)"'), rm = TRUE)
 #> [1] 55
 ```

 The same commands can be used with docker images on a remote host, using the analogsea package.
-The only difference in the interface is that, instead of `localhost()`, you must pass in the object representing the remote host.
+The only difference in the interface is that, instead of `localhost`, you must pass in the object representing the remote host.

 Note: you may need to configure ssh host keys on Digital Ocean for the following to work.